 Balance.
 Every muscle is balanced by another.
 Upper body and lower body; biceps and triceps or chest and back.
-Maintaining balance is important, never neglect one muscle group for another.
-If you over-train one part of your body while neglecting another it not only looks bad but can cause injury.
+Maintaining balance is essential; never neglect one muscle group for another.
+If you over-train one part of your body while neglecting another, it not only looks bad but can cause injury.

 Adaptation.
-As your muscles get stressed from working out they grow stronger by adapting to the demands you place on them.
-If you stop stressing your muscles they stop growing.
+As your muscles get stressed from working out, they grow stronger by adapting to the demands you place on them.
+If you stop stressing your muscles, they stop growing.
 That's why you need to change your workouts once the muscles have adapted.
-On average that means you should change the program every six to eight weeks.
+On average, that means you should change the program every six to eight weeks.
 Change your techniques, add new exercises or try cross training sessions.
-The one thing you shouldn't change is always work the larger muscle groups (back, chest, glutes, hamstrings and quads), before the smaller muscles groups (arms, calves and shoulders.)
+The one thing you shouldn't change is always work the larger muscle groups (back, chest, glutes, hamstrings and quads) before the smaller muscle groups (arms, calves and shoulders.)